KiwiPlastic/RMB_Frankenboard/README.md

 If you have a rev button it works like normal, hold it in for on.

 ## Fault finding
-The RMB-Frankenboard has a continual serial output that can be monitored via the serial window in Arduino IDE at 15200 baud.
+The RMB-Frankenboard has a event based serial output that can be monitored via the serial window in Arduino IDE at 15200 baud.

 The serial output can be used to see that buttons, switch's etc are working.

 If you cannot see the serial output, there's something not right.
 Power down.
-Does it give serial output when powered from USB?
-Ie no li-po Battery.
+Does it give serial output when powered from USB only?
+Ie no Li-Po Battery.

 ## Word of warning
 When you have the USB plugged in, DISCONNECT the solenoid or do not operate the trigger.
 The solenoid generates back EMF and can damage the USB port, I speck form experience.

-Do not power up RMB-Frankenboard without aerial connected, this will damage the ESP32 chip.
+Do not power up RMB-Frankenboard without the Aerial connected, this will damage the ESP32 chip with back RF.

-This project is underdevelopment and actively evolving, please report issues.
+This project is underdevelopment and actively evolving, please report issues so we can make improvements.

 ## How to Purchase RMB-Frankenboard